marronaco/drupal-magento_ruby_migrator/README.md

 - Run `bin/activator sync-activation-urls`, this will atomically generate activation URLs for each customer in `data/customers.csv`
 - Run `bin/activator export-customers-csv`, this will export a new CSV file the same as `bin/customers.csv` but with the addition of an Activation URL, you can then use this to send out a bulk email inviting inactive users to activate in Shopify.
 This is placed in `data/customers-with-activation-urls.csv`

-## Questions :thinking: / Ideas :scream:

-Open an [issue](https://github.com/heycarsten/labici-magento-shopify-migrator/issues/new) and I'll try to respond as quickly as I can :+1: